DataDog/hiring-engineers/answers.md

 [The anomaly detection] (https://docs.datadoghq.com/ja/monitors/monitor_types/anomaly/)

-The anomaly graph that I was showing helps us understand 'how much metrics you want to monitor can vary in a give period of time and how you can handle these deviations from the reference value and potential risks based on the historical data'.
+The anomaly graph that I was showing helps us understand `how much metrics you want to monitor can vary in a give period of time and how you can handle these deviations from the reference value and potential risks based on the historical data`.
-I used Basic algorithm to determine the range of expected values as desceibed in the url above.
+I used `Basic` algorithm to determine the range of expected values as desceibed in the url above.
-You can also use other alogorihms like Agile and Robust (e.g. seasonal trends) as per your requirements.
+You can also use other alogorihms like `Agile` and `Robust` (e.g. seasonal trends) as per your requirements.

 ### 3. Monitoring Data ###